Todd Wolfe

-Todd Stewart Wolfe (born January 22, 1957 in Queens, New York, United States) is an American blues rock guitarist and singer-songwriter.
+Todd Stewart Wolfe (born January 22, 1957, in Queens, New York, United States) is an American blues rock guitarist and singer-songwriter.

-His professional career spanned for a period of three decades and had released numerous albums with his own band in the blues and rock genre.
+His professional career has spanned for a period of six decades and had released nine albums with his own band in the blues and rock genre.
 He has also worked as the lead guitarist for Carla Olson from 1991 to 1993 and for Sheryl Crow from 1993 to 1998.

-As a writer, Wolfe's songs have been covered by Faith Hill, Stevie Nicks, Deborah Coleman, and others.
+As a writer, Wolfe's songs have been covered by Faith Hill, Stevie Nicks, Deborah Coleman, Shannon Curfman, Deborah Coleman and others.

 Since departing Sheryl Crow's band, Wolfe has focused on his career as a solo artist and guitarist touring North America and Europe extensively.

 Early life

-Wolfe's father who was from New York and his mother from Marshall, Texas contributed to the development of his musical tastes.
+Wolfe's father who was from New York City and his mother from Marshall, Texas, contributed to the development of his musical tastes.
 The different styles of music regularly heard in the Wolfe household encouraged Todd's love of music.
 Like many Americans of that era, the appearance of the Beatles on The Ed Sullivan Show accelerated Wolfe's growing appreciation for music.
-He was also inspired by the works of George Harrison and John Lennon since he was young.
 His appreciation deepened with the arrival in the United States of the British Invasion with bands such as The Animals, The Dave Clark Five, The Yardbirds and The Rolling Stones.

 After the arrival of the second "British Invasion" and the play of Eric Clapton and the Cream, the Jimi Hendrix Experience, British guitarists such as Peter Green, Mick Taylor and Jeff Beck, and the emergence of American guitarists such as Johnny Winter, Mike Bloomfield, and Leslie West, Wolfe began to develop his own skills as a guitarist.
-At age thirteen, he purchased his first guitar, a Dakota red Fender Mustang, and began learning the fundamentals of playing a guitar.
-Two key components to his apprenticeship were attending numerous concerts and listening to records.
-From these experiences, Wolfe's interests expanded to include the works of American blues guitarists such as B.B.
+At age thirteen, he purchased his first guitar, a Dakota red Fender Mustang.
+Wolfe's interests expanded to include the works of American blues guitarists such as B.B.
 King, Freddy King, Otis Rush, Hubert Sumlin, Buddy Guy, and Albert King.
 Wolfe found similar inspiration in the electric blues of Muddy Waters and Howlin' Wolf bands.
-These artists, whose works are often noted to have influenced some British musicians, were equally inspirational to Wolfe.

-By the time he was sixteen, Wolfe had committed to developing his skills as a guitarist.
-At the same time, he began to refine his artistic sensibility, drawing on the foundations laid by musicians in the United States and Great Britain.